Buddhism in Malaysia: Current problems

 The rights of religious minorities in Malaysia, including but not limited to those of Buddhists, Hindus and Sikhs, are sometimes described as hindered by the existing legal framework.

 Islam as the dominant religion

 Islam is the official religion of Malaysia.
 The constitution of Malaysia declares that Islam is the only religion of genuine Malay people.
-According to the Ketuanan Melayu doctrine, the bumiputera or autochtonous populations are required to be Muslims, thereby coupling Malay ethnic identity with Muslim religious identity.
+According to the Ketuanan Melayu doctrine, the bumiputera or autochthonous populations are required to be Muslims, thereby coupling Malay ethnic identity with Muslim religious identity.
 Apostasy from Islam, whether to irreligion or to another religion, is against the law; however, the conversion of others to Islam is permitted.
 In fact, according to some sources, the government actively promotes the conversion to Islam in the country.
 The law requires any non-Muslim who marries a Muslim to first convert to Islam, any such marriages contracted in violation of the law are ipso facto void.
 Should a parent adopt Islam, their children are automatically declared Muslims without the consent of either parent.